Club Puebla: 1980s

-In the 1980–81 tournament the club finished 12 overall and obtained 37 points by means of 12 victories, 13 draws and 13 losses.
+In the 1980–81 tournament, the club finished in 12th place overall and obtained 37 points by means of 12 victories, 13 draws and 13 losses.
 The club scored 37 goals that tournament.
 In this tournament the Brazilian player Muricy Ramalho joined the club and scored 7 goals, becoming a player that would go down in history with the club.
 In this tournament, the club used the city as its badge.